 Our performers will generally be in formal attire, unless we are having a special themed event such as our Trailriders collaboration or a “Night at the Movies” program.
 As an audience member, however, you can wear whatever is comfortable for you.
 A good guide might be your personal dress code for dinner with friends, or “smart casual.”
 But you will probably see other concert-goers in everything from relatively dressy attire to a T-shirt and jeans, so you can feel comfortable wearing anything in this range.
 If you wear a hat, don’t forget to remove it during the performance so as not to block anyone’s view of the stage.

 Please silence your cell phones, pagers, alarms, and other audible electronic devices before the concert begins.
 But, feel free to check in or tweet your location before you put your phone away.
 We love engaging with audience members on social media!

 Where should I sit?

 It may take you several concerts to decide where you prefer to sit.
 Do you want to be on the left side of the auditorium close to the front and watch the percussion section?
 Do you want to be in the center near the back and see the bigger picture of the whole performance?
 Do you want to be nearer the front on the right and keep a close eye on the cellos and bass players?
 Because we don’t have assigned seats, you can try out different locations until you find the perfect spot.
-Whatever you choose, you will be able to see more of the orchestra as they perform via our overhead video screens.

-If you arrive late, you will need to wait until a break between pieces for an usher to allow you to enter the hall.
+If you arrive late, you may need to wait until a break between pieces for an usher to allow you to enter the hall.
 However, late seating is not available at all performances, depending on the program.
 Please try to arrive in plenty of time to get seated before the lights dim and the concert begins.

 How will I know when the concert is about to begin?